harpreet-singh-git/taskNodeJs/README.md

-# Use TypeScrip to Create CRUD API using NodeJS and MongoDB
+# Use TypeScript to Create CRUD API using NodeJS

 Installation steps